Jonbeckas/Checkline/README.md

 Checkline is a tool to manage your runs

+## Gettiting Involved

+ - Question: Open a Discussion unde 'Discussions'
+ - Issue: Open an issue under 'Issues'

+### Contribute
+ Start developing on a fork an the do a pull request
+ 1. Clone the fork
+ 2. You could easiely start a db and an instance of phpmyadmin with docker/dockerDesktop and the dockerCompose.yml
+ 3. You could easyly fill the Bd by running `npm run test` in the backend folder

 ## Administration
 ![Alt text](https://github.com/Jonbeckas/Checkline/blob/master/doc/images/admin.png)
 With the administration overlay you can manage your users and groups.